dell/csm-docs/content/docs/authorization/deployment/rpm/_index.md

 For environments where `yum` will not work, obtain the supported version of container-selinux for your OS version and install it.

+The container-selinux RPMs for CentOS/RedHat 7 and 8 can be downloaded from [https://centos.pkgs.org/7/centos-extras-x86_64/](https://centos.pkgs.org/7/centos-extras-x86_64/) and [https://centos.pkgs.org/8/centos-appstream-x86_64/](https://centos.pkgs.org/8/centos-appstream-x86_64/), respectively.

 The k3s-selinux-0.4-1 RPM can be obtained from [https://rpm.rancher.io/k3s/stable/common/centos/7/noarch/k3s-selinux-0.4-1.el7.noarch.rpm](https://rpm.rancher.io/k3s/stable/common/centos/7/noarch/k3s-selinux-0.4-1.el7.noarch.rpm) or [https://rpm.rancher.io/k3s/stable/common/centos/8/noarch/k3s-selinux-0.4-1.el8.noarch.rpm](https://rpm.rancher.io/k3s/stable/common/centos/8/noarch/k3s-selinux-0.4-1.el8.noarch.rpm) for CentOS/RedHat 7 and 8, respectively.
 Download the supported version of k3s-selinux-0.4-1 for your OS version and install it.

 ## Deploying the CSM Authorization Proxy Server